 Check out of housing

-Complete the checkout process by turning in your room/suite/apartment key(s) to the Office of Residential Life.
-Our hours are Monday–Friday, 8:30 a.m.– 8 p.m. and Saturday and Sunday 1-8 p.m.
+Complete the checkout process by going to the Office of Residential Life and turning in your room/suite/apartment key(s).
+When classes are in session, our hours are Monday–Friday, 8:30 a.m.– 8 p.m. and Saturday and Sunday 1-8 p.m.

 You should plan to give at least 24 hours advance notice if checking out during unscheduled hours.

-If you are not returning to campus housing for the Spring 2021 semester and do not return your keys by Friday December 18th at PM, you will be charged for a lock change: $120.00 for A - F complexes; $150.00 for Regents Park, Park River, and the Village.
+Students who do not return their key(s) will be charged for a lock change: $120.00 for A - F complexes; $150.00 for Regents Park, Park River, and the Village.

-In order to avoid an improper check-out and/or lock change charge, be sure to properly checkout with a member of Residential Life.
+In order to avoid an improper check-out and/or lock change charge, be sure to properly checkout with the Office of Residential Life.